 4th Dec Birmingham Town Hall.
 'Diamond Jubilee Folk-In' Gig

-Birmingham Daily post says the band are still 'numbed' by recent departure of Ashley, and the 'imminent departure of Martin' It also says "Rick Kemp, Ashley's replacement was 'introduced' so this, or the night before, or the Leyton Hall one below could be the experimental' gig that this line up did with Rick and maybe Martin.
+Birmingham Daily post says the band are still 'numbed' by recent departure of Ashley, and the 'imminent departure of Martin' It also says "Rick Kemp, Ashley's replacement was 'introduced' so this, or more likely the Leyton Hall one below could be the 'experimental' gig that this line up did with Rick.